 - They have high nutritional value and protein levels (organic is more nutritious).

-- Most varieties can be stored for 25+ years if packaged properly and kept in a cool environment.
+- Most varieties can be stored for 25+ years if packaged in airtight, oxygen-free containers and kept in a cool environment.

 Should I Rotate Grains?